panva/jose/docs/types/types.keylike.md

 [Uint8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array)
 is used exclusively for symmetric secret representations, a CryptoKey or KeyObject is preferred, but in Web Crypto API this isn't an option for some algorithms.
-In Node.js runtime [Buffer](https://nodejs.org/api/buffer.html#buffer_buffer)s are instances of Uint8Array.
+In Node.js the [Buffer](https://nodejs.org/api/buffer.html#buffer_buffer) class is a subclass of Uint8Array class. `jose` APIs accept plain Buffers wherever Uint8Array are supported as well.

 **`example`** (node) Public KeyObject from a PEM public key
 ```js